B2B Budget Allocation: Benchmarks to CAC

 - Minimum viable allocation thresholds (channels need sufficient budget for meaningful testing).

-When to use: Use for annual channel planning or when reallocating budget between paid, content, events, and partnership channels.
+When to use: Use for annual channel planning or when reallocating budget across paid, content, events, and partnership channels, any time you need a defensible rationale for why money moved.

 Common failure mode: Spreading budget too thin across channels instead of concentrating spend where you can achieve meaningful scale.